 Lakeside Development Wastewater Treatment Plant: Assessment of Effects

 Developers of a proposed residential development (1600 residential lots) at Te Kauwhata, which included a private wastewater treatment plant (WWTP), approached Streamlined Environmental to prepare a technical assessment of potential ecological effects of the wastewater and stormwater discharge.
-Assessment of Environmental Effects (AEEs) for the proposed development, covering effects of the development only, and in combination with the existing Te Kauwahata WWTP combined were prepared in order to provide a comprehensive assessment.

 The extensive analysis and support undertaken by our team resulted in the landuse change being approved and the development, wastewater treatment and stormwater treatment plans were able to go ahead.
-Subsequently, Lakeside was the first private wastewater treatment plant approved for use in the Auckland Region.
+Subsequently, Lakeside was the first private wastewater treatment plant approved for use in the Waikato Region.